eficode-academy/terraform-fundamentals/02-Create-and-Manage-Resources-with-Terraform.md

 </details>

-This variable allow you to specify the name of the container inside storage account, which can be overridden at runtime if needed.
+This variable allow you to specify the name of the container inside storage account, which can be overwritten at runtime, if needed.

 ### 3. Configure the main.tf file for Azure Resources